Home Election Tracker BC Provincial 2024 Voting & governance in BC: two-party system evolving to three-party framework

 Some possible upsets to watch for locally:

 • BC Green Leader Sonia Furstenau could lose to the BC NDP’s Grace Lore in Victoria-Beacon Hill.
 If that happens she would probably remain as party leader at least for a while but would be out of the legislature.
-The BC Conservatives are presently Timothy Thielmann as their candidate.
+The BC Conservatives are presenting Timothy Thielmann as their candidate.

 • BC NDP incumbent Ravi Parmar running in the newly-boundaried Langford-Highlands could be pushed off the seat by BC Conservative candidate Mike Harris if enough business-first voters come out to vote on October 19.
 The BC Green momentum is also strong in that riding and could siphon away BC NDP votes.